neosiae/qstate/README.md

 With the help of this library you can save state that you consider important in query string and improve UX of your app.

 Let's say you have a modal with some kind of form, you can track that form automatically and save all state in query string.
-If user refreshes the app, you can restore the previous state from query string.
+If user refreshes the app, you can restore the previous state from query string so your user doesn't need to fill it again.

 ## Usage